 - delete volume override

 With these steps now your hard drive should be accessible without any errors.
-Thought these steps doesn’t directly involve data, you need to first take backup / recover your data using Remo hard drive recovery tool and then go ahead with the troubleshooting steps.
+Though these steps don’t directly involve data, you need to first take backup / recover your data using Remo hard drive recovery tool and then go ahead with the troubleshooting steps.
 This keeps your data safe.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.